Structural Commissioning – To help verify structural integrity

 Figure 1 Bell Curve of structural risk of buildings

-In our database of over 800 measured buildings (graph to the right), each dot represents a building measured with a Dynamic Signature Assessment.
+In our database of over 800 measured buildings (graph to the right), each dot represents a building measured with the methods used in a Dynamic Signature Assessment – Load Test.
 The Risk Ratio is an index which tells how closely a building performs compared to code requirements.
 A value of 1 means the building is at code levels.
 Those to the left of the 1 value perform below the required level.
-Our database shows about 10% of structures are well below requirements.
-This poses a hidden risk to society which continues to be ignored until a shock event occurs.
+Our database shows about 10% of structures are well below the risk profile consistent with the codes.
+These few structures poses a hidden risk to society which continues to be ignored until a shock event occurs.
 Then excessive damage and sometimes collapse is a result.
-Weak structures can now be identified.
+Most structures perform well, however, now the few weak structures can be understood, so improvements can be performed early, to avoid further damage or even collapse.

 This advanced approach represents a paradigm shift in understanding structural performance.
 It helps identify structural risk for all stake holders and is needed for community resilience and public safety.